Crisis over suspect letters recedes

-Subsequent to Mr Cameron's announcement but prior to Mr Robinson's public response, UK Northern Ireland secretary Theresa Villiers issued a statement of further detail on the government's attitude towards the OTR scheme.
+Subsequent to Mr Cameron's announcement but prior to Mr Robinson's public response, Northern Ireland Secretary Theresa Villiers issued a statement of further detail on the Government's attitude toward the OTR scheme.

 She insisted nothing had ever been issued that amounted to an amnesty.

 "That remains the case," she said.

 "No recipient of such a letter should be in any doubt that if evidence emerges in the future in connection with terrorist offences committed before the Belfast Agreement they will be liable for arrest and prosecution."